TotallyMoney Momentum design system

 At the time I first joined TotallyMoney, there was an intention to build a design system but few foundations had been laid.
 There were a couple of disjointed and incomplete Sketch UI library files and an unrelated selection of components in Storybook.

 One of my first tasks upon starting my new job was to conduct a UI audit.
 I discovered that the product had grown organically and as such was full of inconsistencies.
 There were at least 40 text styles, and multiple versions of each of the palette colours.
 As a result, it was hugely confusing to work on the product.
-It was clear that work should begin immediately on building a robust design system.
+There was a clear requirement for a robust design system.

 Baby steps

 The company was still using Sketch at the time.
 My initial aim was to create a single strong, efficient, more comprehensive UI library file.
-I set up a completely new structure, based on Brad Frost's atomic principles but naming the levels in a more prosaic manner: foundations, elements and patterns.
+I set up a completely new structure, based on Brad Frost's atomic principles.

-I started with the most basic foundations: the palette, text styles, grids and buttons.
+I started with the most basic foundations: the palette, typography, grids, buttons and icons.

 Part of the product palette